HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 - Timestamps of the logs
 - Timestamps of when was data created/updated
-- CRON Jobs of Prereqs Checker would follow the new time zone.
-  For more information please see: [Prereqs Checker Documentation](../optional-core-prereqs-checker/?h=prereqs#automatic-running-of-checks)
+- CRON Jobs of Prereqs Checker would follow the new time zone For more information please see: [Prereqs Checker Documentation](../optional-core-prereqs-checker/?h=prereqs#automatic-running-of-checks)

 ## Supported Input Types